nicholasren/nicholasren.github.io/_posts/2026-06-06-three-consumers-one-interface.md

 There's a deeper reason CLI investment pays off for AI adoption.

+Knowledge about how a project works tends to accumulate in one of three places, each progressively better:

-In most teams, the real knowledge of how things work lives in people's heads.
-The senior engineer who knows which `--flag` to add when deploying to prod on a Friday.
+**In people's heads.** The senior engineer who knows which `--flag` to add when deploying to prod on a Friday.
 The workaround for the flaky integration test.
-The correct order of operations for a database migration.

-Writing good `invoke` tasks forces that knowledge out of heads and into executable form.
-The task becomes a small, opinionated artefact — here's how *this team* does this thing.
+Lost when they leave, inaccessible to anyone else in the meantime — including an agent.

+**In UI-oriented tools.** When we were setting up API testing, the obvious choices were Postman or httpie.
+Postman is a GUI — an agent cannot open it. httpie commands live in someone's shell history or notes.
+Neither shows up in `invoke -l`.
+Neither can be called by CI.
+The knowledge exists, but it's locked away.

+**In versioned CLI tasks.** We went with pyinvoke instead.
+The API tests became `invoke smoke-test --env=staging`.
+That decision paid off in ways we didn't anticipate at the time.

+The difference isn't just discoverability.
+Two things work together: pyinvoke tasks live in the repo, versioned alongside the code — when the API changes, the task changes in the same commit.
+And because it's CLI, every consumer can reach it: the engineer, CI, and an agent.
+A Postman collection drifts.
+An invoke task co-evolves.

 That's exactly the kind of knowledge an AI agent can act on.
-Not general knowledge about deployment, but *your team's specific way of doing it*.
+Not general knowledge about API testing, but *your team's specific way of doing it*, current as of the last commit.
 The CLI is the crystallisation point.

 ---